Undergraduate Program

 Note: If you are primarily interested in the skeletal and muscular systems and if you like thinking about the movement of the human body, you may want to look into the Bachelor of Science in Kinesiology in the College of Education instead.

-From this bottom-up understanding, students then learn how the nervous system controls other organs, muscles and vessels, as well as the biological processes underpinning behavior and cognition.
+That is, students would enjoy this major if they want to learn more about how individual cells (neurons) function, what their properties are, and how they communicate with each other.
+Once students understand these concepts, they can then learn more about how the nervous system controls other organs, muscles and vessels, as well as the biological processes and brain structures underpinning behavior and cognition.

-Note: If you are primarily interested in a broader study of human behavior and cognition from a top-down view, initially only focusing on observable behaviors and mental states in one's environment before considering the human body's smaller biological components, then you may want to look into the Bachelor of Arts/Bachelor of Science in Psychology in the College of Social Science instead.
+Note: If you are primarily interested in a broader study of human behavior and cognition, then you may want to look into the Bachelor of Arts/Bachelor of Science in Psychology in the College of Social Science instead.

 Two Types of Double Majoring: Additional Major and 2nd Bachelor's/Dual Degree Options